byhj/byhj-Render/README.md

 ## Utility:
    The utility show the render some part how it work.
 It include camera, gui, font, audio, mesh, texture, window.

+For the OpenGL:

+For the DirectX:
+　　The D3DX is not include since Windows8+, so the d3dx support part is use old dx sdk.
 ---

 # Requirements